 “That was a clear indicator to us that our growth was warranted,” he says.
 “When you can show a growth story, it warms investors and gives you a little stability in terms of confidence that goals will be met from there.”

 Show that Customers have Faith in your Brand

 Do you have faith in your brand?
 Do your customers have faith in your brand?

 Make your investor think like a customer.
-Ask him would he or does he buy your product?
+Ask him if would he or he buy your product.

-Additionally, if you want to expand your operations, make sure that you look at your competitors and see what all marketplaces that are currently selling on.
-For example: If your competitor is selling on Amazon, and you are not, then that's a missed opportunity that you have to leverage on before other new players do.
+Additionally, if you want to expand your operations, make sure that you look at your competitors and see what all marketplaces are currently selling.
+For example: If your competitor is selling on Amazon, and you are not, then that’s a missed opportunity that you have to leverage before other new players do.
 There are many tools and software(s) that can help you determine how you stack up against your competition and how you can easily make improvements.

 Show Profitability and Monetary Indications

 Profitability is a milestone and not a destination.
 Having a strong cash flow and repeated customers are good indicators for scaling up.
 Don’t just use your current cash flow to spruce up the existing model, but to develop new products and to create new opportunities.
 Predictions are extremely valuable in creating products that will meet future demands.
 A business model that’s generating profit can help you push toward the goals you’ve set for your business.

 Your passion and personal conviction are necessary to turn a great idea into a scalable business.
 The best time to make the pitch for expansion is after you have the business plan in place.
 To make your effort more effective, make sure you understand what exactly your investors are looking for, and what you need to focus on to prove that your expansion plans will benefit both the company and the customers.